jdiego16/Diccionario-DevOps/automation/jenkins.md

 >It is a communication system between applications, providing a simple solution for the exchange of data between web applications.
 It works by sending http requests defined by the user, it sends a request.

+## Jobs
+>is the main unit of Jenkins, which is in charge of planning and executing tasks defined by a user.
+For example, a job would be in charge of: downloading code from repositories, building, testing and monitoring its execution.

 # First steps
 this is the main screen of the jenkins platform
 <div>